Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is pull marketing?

-“Pull marketing works to draw consumers into your brand by offering up valuable content: how-to videos, infographics, a step-by-step blog or a webinar all work to put the consumer’s needs first,” Deater explained.
-“The consumer makes the decision that the content is right for them and looks into it on their own time or schedule.”
+“Pull marketing works to draw consumers into your brand by offering valuable content — how-to videos, infographics, step-by-step blog posts or webinars — that puts the consumer’s needs first,” explained Mackenzie Deater.
+“The consumer decides whether the content is right for them and explores it on their own time.”

 Did You Know?Did you know